-There are certain symbols which are not part of our language but which we will use for talking about the language. t and f have been mentioned previously.
-We'll use the upper case Latin letters P, Q, R, S and U to stand for arbitrary expressions.
+There are certain symbols which are not part of our language but which we will use for talking about the language.
+We'll use the upper case latin letters P, Q, R, S and U to stand for arbitrary expressions.
 This is particularly useful in stating rules of inference.
-One commonly used rule of inference, for example, says that from statements of the form P and P0 we can deduce the statement P0.
-Here any expression can be substituted for P1 and P2.
-P3 and P4 themselves, though, do not belong to the language.
-It's understood, as discussed above, that different types of brackets are interchangeable so an instance of the rule above would be that from P3 and P4 and P5 we can deduce P5.
+One commonly used rule of inference, for example, says that from statements of the form P and $(P \supset Q)$ we can deduce the statement Q. Here any expression incan be substituted for P and Q. P and Q themselves though do not belong to the language.
+It's understood, as discussed above, that different types of brackets are interchangeable so an instance of the rule above would be that from $(r \land s)$ and $[(r \land s) \supset (r \lor s)]$ we can deduce $(r \lor s)$.
 This saves us from needing to repeat each rule three times, once for each set of brackets.